World Chefs: Terry Walters dishes up judgment-free vegan fare

-NEW YORK (Reuters) - Terry Walters, clean-food chef, educator and author of the new cookbook “Eat Clean Live Well,” says her cooking career started as a necessity and became a passion.
+NEW YORK, Nov 4 (Reuters) - Terry Walters, clean-food chef, educator and author of the new cookbook “Eat Clean Live Well,” says her cooking career started as a necessity and became a passion.

 The more than 175 recipes in her third book continue in the vegan, gluten-free vein that yielded best sellers “Clean Food” and “Clean Start.”